 Service mesh fundamentals

-istiod) consists of a set of system services that
+The control plane consists of a set of system services that are responsible for

-are responsible for managing mesh configuration.
-Next, you deploy a special
+managing mesh configuration.
+Next, you deploy a special sidecar proxy

-traffic (data plane traffic) around your mesh without making any changes to your
+traffic) around your mesh without making any changes to your workloads.

 To deploy the proxies, you use a process called automatic sidecar injection (auto-injection) to run a proxy as an additional sidecar container in each of your workload Pods.
 You don't need to modify the Kubernetes manifests that you use to deploy your workloads, but you do need to add a label to your namespaces and restart the Pods.